patepic/patepic/README.md

 <h1 align="center"> 🌸 Welcome to my Profile 🌸 </h1>
-<h3> Hey, I'm Patrick and currently a 3rd year computer science student studying in the US!
-I'm currently working to become a full-stack developer with a major focus on web development and data science.</h3>
+<h3> Hey, I'm Patrick and currently a 4th year computer science student studying in the US!
+I'm currently working to become a full-stack developer with a major focus on web development or game design.</h3>

 ## 🐶 &nbsp;About Me
 * 🏳️‍🌈 Gender: Non-Binary
 * 🏳️‍⚧️ Pronouns: They/Them
-* 🌱 Improving: Front-end skills
+* 🌱 Improving: Game Development Skills
-* ⚡ Intrest: Web Development, Game Design, Data Science & Blockchain
+* ⚡ Hobbies: Making Minecraft Mods, impoving my Web Development skills, and learing Game Development
 * 💬 Reach out: I'm open to discuss anything, including projects
 * 📫 Email: You can email me at patrickcoulter01@gmail.com!
 I'll try to respond as soon as I can
-* 👨‍💻 Portfolio: My [portfolio](https://patrickcoulter.me) has a lot more detail about me.
+* 👨‍💻 Portfolio: My [portfolio](https://pcoulter01.github.io) has a lot more detail about me.
 I'm open to feedback and suggestions!

 ## 🤝🏻 Connect with Me